-What are the best pots and pans for a boat?
+What are the best nesting pots and pans for a boat or any small kitchen?
 Whatever cookware you get, this is something that you’ll use everyday and, outside of your galley appliances such as the refrigerator and stove, will probably be the most expensive bit of galley gear you’ll buy.
 You want to get it right the first time.

 - Useful Pan Sizes.
 In 6 years, I never felt the need for another size pan.
-This set includes a 1-1/2-, 2-, and 3-quart size sauce pan, with a 5-quart stock pot and a 9-1/2 inch frying pan.
+This set includes a 1-1/2-, 2-, and 3-quart saucepana, with a 5-quart stock pot and a 9-1/2 inch frying pan.
 For 2 people living aboard, and occasional guests and pitch in dinners, I never needed anything else.
 The two lids each work with several of the pans, and on the few occasions that I needed a third lid I just used a piece of aluminum foil.
-Another consideration is that these sizes of pans will fit in almost any pot restraints (if your stove is particularly small, you may want to measure).
+Another consideration is that these sizes of pans will fit in almost any pot restraints.

 - Easily Stowed.
 Pans can take an inordinate amount of space in a boat kitchen.
 These take up a space about 12 inches by 12 inches by 6 inches high, due to the nesting design and the fact that the handles are removable.

 - Removable Handles.
 Those removable handles actually do several things for this set — they make it so that the pans nest together much more tightly so that they take less space; they make it so that the pans can be used in the oven as well as on the stovetop; and they make the pans more suitable for use as serving dishes (for example, the saucepans make nice salad bowls if the handles aren’t attached).
 When needed, the handles attach securely, so that you’re not afraid of spilling hot food.
 Many cheaper sets have “fold down” handles that tend to “fall down” next to the burner and get VERY hot in use — I really don’t like those!